tungt84/mod_auth_mellon/README.md

         # Default: MellonSessionLength 86400
         MellonSessionLength 86400

+        # MellonSessionIdleTimeout represents the amount of time a user
+        # can be inactive before the user's session times out in seconds.
+        # This parameter is disabled by default to maintain backward
+        # compatibility.
+        # Default: MellonSessionIdleTimeout -1 (disabled)
+        MellonSessionIdleTimeout -1

         # MellonNoCookieErrorPage is the full path to a page which
         # mod_auth_mellon will redirect the user to if he returns from the
         # IdP without a cookie with a session id.